docsteveharris/paper-spotepi/paper-spotepi-readme.md

 Todo:
 =====

-- use data set up structure from paper-spotearly @now
-	+ copied the prep folder and made the same
 - writing
+	- model decision to admit as binary excluding patients with a treatment limitation order
-	- include occupancy
+		- tidying tasks
+			- extract MOR @done(2015-12-10)
+			- re-run with SOFA score to keep severity adjustment consistent
+			- exclude patients with level 3 support  and replace v_ccmds_now with organ_support (soup)
-		- basic summary in text @done(2015-12-02)
+			- redo exact OR in text after updating model
-			✔ descriptive figure @done (15-12-02 13:38)
-	- include description of patient groups as per draft from paper spot early  @done(2015-12-04)
-		- show differences via stream graph which allows inspection of mortality  @done(2015-12-04)
-		- facet stream graph by occupancy
+			- redo MOR excluding patient level factors
+		- sensitivity models
+			- full cohort without rxlimit exclusion
+			- sensitivity using time2icu as the dependent var
+			- early admission as the dependent var instead
-		- repeat for those recommended for critical care
+			- within subgroup with a recommendation for critical care
-	-
-	- comment on relationship  between occupancy and pathways
+		- comment in text on
-	- summarise overall variability between pathways by site
-	- summarise occupancy effect on pathways by site
+			- effect of occupancy
+				- number of additional patients who would be predicted to be admitted were occupancy OK (overall, and amongst those recommended)
+			- inter site variability via MOR
+				- translate into predicted admissions too?

 	- finish with mortality model for decision to admit
 		- for all patients
 		- for patients recommended to critical care